-Do you have questions and concerns about the dental implants process or whether you need an implant?
+Do you have questions and concerns about the dental implants process or whether you need a tooth implant?
 Dr. Goldberg takes time during your complimentary consultation to answer your questions and discuss your concerns.

 We are happy to provide guidance along the way.
 Remember, our office is just a phone call away for any questions you may have throughout the process.

 Do I need to see a separate specialist for placing a dental implant or implant denture?